 Yet in inverse proportion to today’s ease of discovery, I keep coming across a lack of curiosity, a lack of adventure and a lack of desire to shake up the status quo.

 Young cellists come to play to me and ask for my advice on how to become a soloist.
 Yet they always come with the same pieces! – the Bach Suites, the Brahms Sonatas, the Elgar or Dvorak Concertos.
 They need to get real.
 Because it is massively unlikely they will make a career by playing these pieces – at least at the beginning.
 How I long for a cellist to come and surprise me with a piece of music I don’t know!
-Instead I’m receiving a sense of entitlement that is saying “I can play these great masterpieces therefore I am entitled to have a great career”.
+Instead, I’m receiving a sense of entitlement that is saying “I can play these great masterpieces, therefore, I am entitled to have a great career”.
 But it has never been like that and it has never been less like that now!

-My two cello ‘idols’, Pablo Casals and Mstislav Rostropovich, both established their careers by pushing at boundaries – Casals by revealing and insisting that Bach’s Cello Suites were not exercises but were in fact great masterpieces, Rostropovich by inspiring and bullying all the much older composers around him – Prokoviev, Shostakovich and Khatchaturian – to compose new music for the cello which he would then play and tour abroad – which, of course, enabled him to ‘spread his wings’ outside the stiflingly restrictive Soviet Union.
+My two cello ‘idols’, Pablo Casals and Mstislav Rostropovich, both established their careers by pushing at boundaries – Casals by revealing and insisting that Bach’s Cello Suites were not exercises but were, in fact, great masterpieces, Rostropovich by inspiring and bullying all the much older composers around him – Prokoviev, Shostakovich and Khatchaturian – to compose new music for the cello which he would then play and tour abroad – which, of course, enabled him to ‘spread his wings’ outside the stiflingly restrictive Soviet Union.

 To succeed in today’s music business the aspiring musician needs to give almost as much time and thought to business-related matters as they give to practising their art.
 They need to find their unique space in the market place.
-They need to find out what they have to offer that is different to everybody else.
+They need to find out what they have to offer that is different from everybody else.
 They need to answer the question ‘Why should anyone be interested in you?’
 In other words – as well as being necessarily brilliant at what they do – they will need to think laterally.

 In China 20m children are studying the piano, dreaming (along with their parents!) that they will be the next Lang Lang, Yundi Li or Yuja Wang.
-Of course they can’t all be soloists but one or two of them just might.
+Of course, they can’t all be soloists but one or two of them just might.
 And I guarantee they will come from the very few who have been thinking laterally.
 So it would be a lot more productive for them to spend that final hour out of their six or seven hours of daily practice (and that’s how many they will need to be doing) planning their route to success!
 Because there’s no point in shutting themselves away becoming the greatest pianist, violinist or cellist on the planet if no one ever discovers this wondrous piece of information.

 And in case they might think that competitions are a short cut to success – I don’t!
 With very few exceptions – and the BBC Young Musician of the Year is one – they are microcosms of corruption far more dependent on who studied with who or which teachers are on the jury rather than who is the finest musician.

-And string players shouldn’t get too strung up about their instruments – I was in my 30’s before I had a half decent cello.
+And string players shouldn’t get too strung up about their instruments – I was in my 30’s before I had a half-decent cello.
 The player is at least 90% of the equation – remember the story of the blue-rinsed lady who gushed to the great violinist Jascha Heifetz that his Stradivarius had “sounded wonderful”?
-Putting the instrument to his ear Heifetz replied “That’s strange, I can’t seem to hear a thing.”
+Putting the instrument to his ear Heifetz replied: “That’s strange, I can’t seem to hear a thing.”

 The only lasting way to success in the music business is to discover your own voice in a massively over-crowded marketplace.